-Tips to Visit Pandora The World of Avatar
+Tips to Visit Pandora Animal Kingdom at Disney World

 Pandora offers two incredible rides, Na’vi River Journey and Flights of Passage.
 Na’vi River Journey is a slow moving boat ride through the beautiful forest of Pandora.
 Set at night time, this ride uses black lights with florenscent paint, fiber optics, animatronics and digital projections to bring the environment to life.
 The tribal music makes the glowing effects pulse and gets louder as you move further through the ride.
 This ride is family friendly and suitable for all ages.
 Young children and babies may sit on your lap and will enjoy taking in the many sights it has to offer.